 Again, the answer is yes.
 Corporate volunteering recognizes the value of business engaging with people in the community.
 The benefits for business are many.
 It improves their reputation, internal culture, productivity and long-term sustainable future in the community.
 For employees, it improves their professional development, leadership opportunities and morale.

-View a diagram of the flow of effects that occur from community interaction through volunteer programs and the possible benefits that may result.
+The flow of effects that occur from community interaction through volunteer programs and the possible benefits that may result.